Complete Engagement Questionnaire Sign Up for email updates

 Facts about Crowchild Trail Today

-- Classified as a skeletal road and a Supporting Goods Movement Corridor in the Calgary Transportation Plan.
+- Classified as a skeletal road, a supporting goods movement corridor, and part of the Primary Transit Network in the Calgary Transportation Plan.

 - Is one of three major, high-capacity, north-south roadways in Calgary’s overall transportation network.

 - Carries approximately 106,000 vehicles per day and experiences high traffic congestion during rush hour.

 - Is the only City-owned connection for motor vehicles of this capacity over the Bow River in northwest Calgary.

 - Has operational and safety issues near and across the Bow River in part due to the high number of access and exit points, and traffic weaving.